 How's your FICO Score?

-• Your Credit History - How long have you had credit?
+• Your Credit History - Have you had credit for years, or for a short time?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Can I improve my credit score?
+Can I improve my FICO score?

 Know your FICO

 Want to know more about credit scores?
-Give us a call at 2037296681.
+Give us a call: 2037296681.

 Got a Question?